ApoorvaThakur007/Project-44/Game Design Document.md

 ●   Add images of the game scenes to show each of the playing and non-playing characters at least once.

  ![](C:\Users\admin\Pictures\Capture.PNG)
- the image atched here is uploaded saprately
+The image attached here is uploaded saprately.

 THE ACTUALL GAME WILL BE MORE ATTRACTIVE!!